barnascript/Multiple_Regression_Football_Scores/README.md

 # Project Description
 ## Overview

-We have started our journey of understanding the background and basics of regression in the first project of this series.
-We understood the fundamentals of regression and created a simple linear regression model.

-In this project, we will get familiarised with multiple linear regression.
+In this project, I got familiarised with multiple linear regression.
 Unlike linear regression, multiple linear regression is used to estimate the relationship between two or more independent variables and one target / dependent variable.

-Before starting this project, please do visit the first project of the series Linear Regression Model Project in Python for Beginners Part 1.

 ## Aim